 The End

-On January 26th, 2000 the fairy tale ended.
-Now living in the Washington DC metro area, my mug and I headed to work at 6 am to avoid the traffic that normally occurs during snowstorms.
+On January 26th, 2000, the fairy tale ended.
+Now living in the Washington, DC, metro area, my mug and I headed to work at 6 a.m. to avoid the traffic that normally occurs during snowstorms.
 The snowstorm was a dangerous semi-blizzard that blanketed the roads and sidewalks with about 12 inches of snow.
-While hiking from my car to the building in a blinding snowstorm I dropped the bag holding my mug.
-When I got into the building I saw the mug in pieces.
+While hiking from my car to the building in a blinding snowstorm, I dropped the bag holding my mug.
+When I got into the building, I saw the mug in pieces.

 My favorite mug was now broken.

 My favorite mug was dead.
 It was beyond repair.
-Goodbye old buddy, you will be missed.
+Goodbye, old buddy.
+You will be missed.